 - If you live and breathe the Google ecosystem, it’s easy to use Meet.
-If you don’t, it will require some extra work (and maybe some extra cost) to get set up.
+And if you don’t, it will require some extra work to get set up.

 If you have a large social following, Facebook Live can be a great way to get a lot of eyeballs without much cost or effort.

 - Facebook Live comes with a built-in audience for those with a large social following.
 With many people staying home and consuming a lot of news right now, Facebook is one place where people can effectively and safely congregate.

 - Only Facebook users can connect.
 Most people have Facebook accounts.
 But increasingly youngsters and folks focused on digital privacy may not.

 - It’s mostly a one-way platform.
 Visitors can comment and send reactions.
 But it won’t be a true two-way conversation like you’d get with Whereby or Hangouts.